-The Master of Biotechnology integrates biotechnology and entrepreneurship through a range of multidisciplinary coursework, research and work-integrated units in modern areas of studies that pave the way to boundless employment prospects.
+The Master of Biotechnology integrates biotechnology and entrepreneurship through a range of multidisciplinary coursework, research and work-integrated units in modern areas of studies.

-In the first year (Part A) of the course, students will be taught theoretical knowledge and hands-on skills in contemporary biotechnology-related topics, ranging from the latest advances in regenerative medicine to the processes involved in obtaining research funding and translating biomedical products from lab to life.
+In the first year (Part A) of the course, students will be taught theoretical knowledge and practical skills in contemporary biotechnology-related topics, and the processes involved in obtaining research funding and translating biomedical products from lab to life.